browserengineering/book/book/animations.md

 All that's left is wiring these methods up; let's rename `raster_and_draw` to `composite_raster_and_draw` to remind us that there's now an additional composite step and add our two new methods.
-(And don't forget to rename the corresponding dirty bit and call sites.)
+(And don't forget to rename the corresponding dirty bits and call sites.)

 ``` {.python}